23pa1a12n2-star/databricks-training/z_assignment/15-07-2026/README.md

 ### 🌟 Thanks for visiting!

-Feel free to browse the SQL scripts, practice the queries, and use them as a reference for improving your SQL join concepts.
+Feel free to explore the SQL scripts, run the database creation script first, and use these assignments to strengthen your understanding of SQL joins.